Swimming Pool Chemicals for Beginners

 While finding the perfect water chemical balance for your pool can be a complicated process, you don’t need to be a chemist to understand the basics of pool chemicals.
 In this article, we will cover the fundamentals of pool care and answer some common questions regarding chemicals for swimming pools.

-Common Pool Problems
+Common Swimming Pool Chemical Problems

 If your pool isn’t looking its best, there are a few common issues that can be easily solved with the right approach.
 Whether the problem is murky waters or skin irritation after swimming, a clean and healthy pool is definitely within your reach with the proper treatment and pool chemicals.
 Some typical problems can include:

 Too many swimming pool chemicals can cause irritation of the skin and/or eyes, while not enough can cause bacteria and fungus growth that can, in turn, lead to illness and disease.
-Overchlorination, water that is too alkaline or too acidic can all have adverse effects like skin rashes and respiratory irritation.
+Overchlorination and water that is too alkaline or too acidic can all have adverse effects like skin rashes and respiratory irritation.
 Other less dangerous side effects can mean ruined swimsuits since chlorine is a bleach, and this is why it’s so important to find that perfect chemical balance for your pool with the right combination and level of pool chemicals.

 Pathogens are bacteria, viruses, and other microorganisms that can cause disease and be dangerous to humans.
 Often these make it into swimming pools through the blood, saliva, and skin of infected swimmers.
-Pathogens like E. Coli, Salmonella and even hepatitis A can all lurk within the depths of your pool, but luckily, disinfectants can kill most germs and keep swimmers healthy.
+Pathogens like E. Coli, Salmonella, and even hepatitis A can all lurk within the depths of your pool, but luckily, disinfectants can kill most germs and keep swimmers healthy.

-Scale deposits are white, gray or brown deposits on the walls and fixtures of your pool and are usually caused by a high calcium concentration, high pH or high alkalinity.
+Scale deposits are white, gray, or brown deposits on the walls and fixtures of your pool and are usually caused by a high calcium concentration, high pH or high alkalinity.
 Not only do scale deposits look unattractive, but they can also be sharp and abrasive to the skin and cause filtration problems if allowed to grow.
 Scale deposits can be dealt with by adjusting the pH, alkalinity, and calcium hardness levels of your pool.

 High/Low pH Levels

 Your pool’s pH levels are the relative proportion of acids and alkalis in it, and the pH scale ranges from 0 (extreme acidity) to 14 (extreme alkalinity).
 Your pool’s pH levels should hover between 7.2 and 7.8.
-Maintaining a pool’s chemical balance is an ongoing process, and if your pool is suffering from a pH imbalance, there are some unwelcome side-effects.
+Maintaining a pool’s chemical balance is an ongoing process, and if your pool is suffering from a pH imbalance, there are some unwelcome side effects.
 Water that’s too acidic will corrode metal equipment and irritate skin while water that is too alkaline can cause scale deposits and cloud the water.

 Swimming Pool Chemicals – What Do They Do?